LennardKrause/pilatus3_frame_conversion/README.md

 # frame_conversion
-The program offers an easy-to-use GUI to convert Pilatus3 images to the Bruker .sfrm format and helps generating proper integration masks for the Bruker integration engine SAINT.
+pilatus3-fc.py offers an easy-to-use GUI to convert Pilatus3 images to the Bruker .sfrm format and helps generating proper integration masks for the Bruker integration engine SAINT.

 It is currently designed to convert data collected at the following facilities/beamlines:
   - Advanced Photon Source / 15ID-D